Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO

-In Section~\ref{sec:distr-imperf}, we further introduce a new group-specific OTA uplink training resource tailored for the multi-group multicasting scenario, which entirely eliminates the need for backhaul signaling for the CSI exchange and enables the proposed distributed precoding designs with modest training overhead.
+In Section~\ref{sec:distr-imperf}, we further introduce a \textit{new} group-specific OTA uplink training resource tailored for the multi-group multicasting scenario, which entirely eliminates the need for backhaul signaling for the CSI exchange and enables the proposed distributed precoding designs with modest training overhead.

 \textit{\textbf{UE-specific effective uplink channel estimation (UL-1).}} Let $\h_{b,k} \triangleq \H_{b,k} \v_{k} \in \Compl^{M \times 1}$ be the effective uplink channel between UE~$k$ and BS~$b$, and let $\p_{k}^{\ulA} \in \Compl^{\tau^{\ulA} \times 1}$ denote the uplink pilot of UE~$k$, with $\|\p_{k}^{\ulA}\|^{2} = \tau^{\ulA},~\forall k \in \setK$.
 Each UE~$k$ synchronously transmits its pilot $\p_{k}^{\ulA}$ using its scaled combiner $\v_{k}$ as precoder, i.e.,